xiaodaigh/JDF.jl/README.md

 `DataFrame`.
 Collectively, the column files, the metadata file, and the folder is called a JDF "file".

-`JDF.jl` is Julia-only solution and there are a lot of ways to do nifty things like compression and encapsulating the underlying struture of the arrays that's hard to do in R and Python.
+`JDF.jl` is a pure-Julia solution and there are a lot of ways to do nifty things like compression and encapsulating the underlying struture of the arrays that's hard to do in R and Python.
 E.g. Python's numpy arrays are C objects, but all the vector types used in JDF are Julia data types.